wsams/zoopaz-reminders/README.md

 1
 -

-Add a similar line to `/etc/sudoers` so that your webserver user can execute the `at` command.
+Add similar lines to `/etc/sudoers` so that your webserver user can execute the `at`, `atq` and `atrm` commands.

     ALL ALL=NOPASSWD: /usr/bin/at
+    ALL ALL=NOPASSWD: /usr/bin/atq
+    ALL ALL=NOPASSWD: /usr/bin/atrm

 2
 -